Difference Galois groups under specialization: Difference equations under specialization

-where $\bfi_1=\{1,2,\cdots,l\}, \bfj\in \I_{\ell,l}$.
-Therefore to bound the degree of $c_{i,j}$, it suffices to bound the degrees of the certificates of all hypgergeometric solutions of $L(y)=0$. \begin{definition} A nonnegative integer $N$ is call a hyper-bound for $L$ if the certificates of all hypergeometric solutions of $L(y)=0$ are of degree $\leq N$. \end{definition}
+where $\bfi_1=\{1,2,\cdots,l\}, \bfj= \{1,\cdots,i-1,i+1,\cdots,l,j\}$.
+Therefore to bound the degree of $c_{i,j}$, it suffices to bound the degrees of the certificates of all hypergeometric solutions of $\L(y)=0$.
+For the latter purpose, we introduce the following definition. \begin{definition} A nonnegative integer $N$ is call a hyper-bound for $\L$ if the certificates of all hypergeometric solutions of $\L(y)=0$ are of degree $\leq N$. \end{definition}